qbap/a7-ios7-downgrader/README.md

 passcode and touch id does not work

-kernel panics if screen is locked for more then 5 minutes** might not panic if music is playing in background, havent tested that yet
+device becomes unresponsive once screen is locked or goes to sleep

-ios 8 gets stuck on slide to upgrade screen** cmon people pls pr a fix for this asap so i can try injecting etasonJB into the Tips.app
+ios 8 gets stuck on slide to upgrade screen** please pr a fix for this, thanks

 # working